-After a disappointing season-ender for Chicago fans and a conference championship weekend marred by some controversial calls, it’s nearly time for the Big Game.
-From your watching setup to the perfect spread of snacks, there are some important things to address before your party next weekend.
-But we’re here to help.
+After another disappointing season for our home team and an overall weird year for professional football, it’s nearly time for the Big Game.
+And while this year the party won’t include as many people as in years past, that doesn’t mean you can’t still go big with it.
+From your TV setup to the perfect spread of snacks, there are some important things to address before you settle into the couch this weekend.
 This is our guide to everything you’ll need to know before the Big Game.

 Watching the Big Game

-The game kicks off at 6:30 p.m.
+The game kicks off Sunday, Feb.
+7 at 6:30 p.m.
 Eastern Time, after what will probably be an entire afternoon of pregame shows.
 It’s being broadcast on CBS, so even if you’ve cut the cord, watching the Big Game is still possible without cable service.
-Those who are completely service-free can still tune in with a simple over-the-air (OTA) antenna.
+Those who don’t use cable or any streaming services can still tune in with a simple over-the-air (OTA) antenna.

 Whether you’re watching via cable TV or OTA broadcast, be sure you’re tuning into the HD version of CBS.
 In the Chicagoland area, that would be channel 2-1.

-If you’ve just invested in a new TV or soundbar in anticipation of this game, or maybe you’re still figuring out your new gifts from last month, here are a few tips to ensure your setup is optimized for maximum quality.
-Check out our instructional videos to ensure you’ve connected your soundbar to your TV properly, whether that’s by HDMI cable or optical cable.
+If you’ve just invested in a new TV or soundbar in anticipation of this game, or maybe you’re still figuring out your new gifts from the holidays, here are a few tips to ensure your setup is optimized for maximum quality.
+Check out our instructional videos to ensure you’ve connected your soundbar to your TV properly, whether by HDMI cable or optical cable.

 Also make sure that you’ve connected to your cable box or streaming device with an HDMI cable, so your TV is receiving a full HD signal.
+The big game will not be streaming in 4K this year, so that’s one less thing to worry about when it comes to setting up your TV.
 Flip through the picture settings and select a Sports Mode, if available.
 This mode tweaks colors to make things like the green grass of the field pop a bit more, while adjusting motion settings to keep on-screen action moving smoothly.

-Still thinking about upgrading your TV before next weekend?
+Still thinking about upgrading your TV before this weekend?
 It’s one of the most popular times of the year for buying a new TV, so manufacturers tend to have some unbeatable deals.
-If you’re looking for sheer TV size at a value, it’s tough to beat the LG 75UK6190.
-This 75” 4K LED TV is currently on sale for just under a thousand bucks.
+If you’re looking for sheer TV size at a value, big TVs have never been more affordable.
+This 75-inch 4K Samsung TV and this 75-inch 4K LG TV are each currently available for just under nine hundred dollars.

 Everyone knows that simple chips and dip won’t cut it for the biggest viewing party of the year.
 It’s going to be a long evening, so your snacks need to be hearty and tasty, but easy to eat with your hands.
 We’ve collected some of our favorite Big Game recipes from the last few years, and they all fit the bill.
 They’re easy to make, easy to serve, and taste-tested by your truly.
 Click on each picture to get the recipe.